Get In Contact

 With the exception of guide dogs, pets are not allowed in the toilet block or other buildings.

-i) Barbecues may be brought on site by prior arrangment only.
+i) Barbecues may be brought on site by prior arrangement only.
 They must be purpose-built and portable, standing well clear of the ground.
-They may only be used in the designated picnic area and not beside tents, cabins, geodomes or any other building.
+They may only be used in the designated picnic area and not beside tents, cabins, or any other building.
 There must be no possibility of damage to the grass beneath/surrounding them.
 Only fuels for specific use on barbecues should be used.

 ii) Camp-fires are not permitted other than in the designated fire circle.
 Wood is available to buy on site; scavenging for wood anywhere on our property is prohibited.